yash-sharma1/docs-site/docs/list_instruction.md

 First of all, you need to have a key to do all these steps.
 There are two ways to create a key: creating a key in web wallet and creating a key via `bnbcli`.

+Now you can only issue and list your token via Command Line Interface, i.e. `bnbcli`.
+You can check the below instruction to create a new key or load your key created from Web Wallet or other Wallet into your CLI key store.
+Please make sure you backup your mnemonic.

 ### Web Wallet

 1. You can create a key via [web wallet](https://testnet.binance.org/create)